drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	demanded by @delaunay_def, we are allowed to only perform a computation, involving finding a circumcicle and performing one comparison which would involve determining whether the point not shared by triangles circumcircle is contained inside the circumcircle or not.
-	Algorithms such as initially intruduced by Lawson@Lawson77 exist which do focus on angle comparisons but are not preferred as they do not introduce desired locality and are more complex.
+	Algorithms such as initially intruduced by Lawson @Lawson77 exist which do focus on angle comparisons but are not preferred as they do not introduce desired locality and are more complex.